Oscar Peterson: Ill health and later years

 Peterson had arthritis from his youth, and in later years he had trouble buttoning his shirt.
 He had never been slender, and his weight increase to 125 kg hindered his mobility.
 He had hip replacement surgery in the early 1990s.
 Although the surgery was successful, his mobility was still hampered.
 He then mentored the York University jazz program and was the Chancellor of the university for several years in the early 1990s.
 He published jazz piano etudes for practice.

 In 1993, a stroke weakened his left side and removed him from work for two years.
 During the same year, incoming prime minister Jean Chrétien, Peterson's friend and fan, offered him the position of Lieutenant-Governor of Ontario.
 According to Chrétien, Peterson declined the job due to ill health related to the stroke.

 Although he recovered some dexterity in his left hand, his piano playing was diminished, and his style relied principally on his right hand.
 In 1995, he returned to occasional public performances and recorded for Telarc.
 In 1997, he received the Grammy Lifetime Achievement Award and an International Jazz Hall of Fame Award.
 His friend, Canadian politician and amateur pianist Bob Rae, said: "a one-handed Oscar was better than just about anyone with two hands."

 In 2003, Peterson recorded the DVD A Night in Vienna for Verve with Niels-Henning Ørsted Pedersen, Ulf Wakenius, and Martin Drew.
 He continued to tour the U.S. and Europe, though at most one month a year, with rest between concerts.
 In 2007, his health declined.
-He canceled his plans to perform at the Toronto Jazz Festival and a Carnegie Hall all-star concert that was to be given in his honour.
+He cancelled his plans to perform at the Toronto Jazz Festival and a Carnegie Hall all-star concert that was to be given in his honour.
 Peterson died on December 23, 2007, of kidney failure at his home in Mississauga, Ontario.